jakopy/Instagram-Scrape-Project/Scraping Instagram with Selenium 2.0/README.md

 215    number_of_posts_to_scrape = 20</br>

 <ul>
-      <li>Note on line 212: if you change this line in the code to findtag = True the tag = "richmondmagazine" will be the tag that will be scraped </li>
+      <li>Note on line 212: if you change this line in the code to findtag = True the tag = "richmondmagazine" will be the tag that will be scraped.
+If you leave findtag = False the profile "renewrichmond" will be scraped. </li>
       <li>Note on line 213: this is the name of a tag that you will want to scrape, if you use a # then the scrape will be unsuccessful, please do not add this to the search, only the literal name of the tag can be scraped example: "#sunglasses" will not scrape #sunglasses but "sunglasses" will scrape "#sunglasses"</li>
       <li>Note on line 214: this is the name of a profile that you will want to scrape, make sure that findtag = False in order to scrape a profile. profile = "nectar", findtag = "False" will scrape nectar's posts. </li>
       <li>Note on line 215: If you set the number_of_posts_to_scrape = False, this will tell the scraper to scrape all of a persons posts based on the number of posts that a user has.
 Otherwise you may enter the number of posts you wish to scrape from a profile, example: number_of_posts_to_scrape = 50. </li>
 </ul>